Bound-xyz/web3/README.md

 - [thirdweb Portal](https://docs.thirdweb.com) - check our guides and development resources.

 You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

-## Join our Discord!

-For any questions, suggestions, join our discord at [Bound.xyz Discord Channel](https://discord.gg/UwHfbbbY).